byJeevan/Swift_Playgrounds/Swift Notes/Classes-Structs-Closures.md

 - KVC : structs will not support.
 Classes inherited from NSObject will support.

 ### Value vs Reference types
-- Structures are value types.
+- Structures/Enums are value types.
 When we pass instances of a structure within our application, we pass a copy of the structure and not the original structure.
-Classes are reference types, therefore when we pass an instance of a class, within our application, a reference to the original instance is passed.
+- Classes/Closures are reference types, therefore when we pass an instance of a class, within our application, a reference to the original instance is passed.

 ## Structs
 - We cannot subclass
 - Suitable for small data models
+- KVO not supported.

 ### Struct Initialization
 ↳ Memberwise Initialization, Custom, Designated, Convenience, Required initializers, Optional Initializers, Failable initializers, Throwing Initializers